TommyOh0428/LQR-Controller/README.md

 - Docker + VS Code with Dev Containers extension
 - **Windows:** WSL2 (for GUI / Gazebo display)
 - **macOS:** XQuartz (for GUI / Gazebo display) — see [macOS Setup](#macos-setup) below

+> [!WARNING]
+> We do not recommend to setup this project in MacOSX because some of the packages are deprecated in ARM architecture.
+If you need to use MacOSX, we recommend you to use headless mode.

+> [!TIP]
+> We recommend you to use AMD64 architecture and use Dev Container.

 ### 1. Open in Dev Container